 Hardly.
-It is the smallest form of liberation from capitalist obsession with productivity, and does little to change these broader systems.
+Making program evaluation comprehensible by making time malleable is the smallest form of liberation from efficiency, and does little to change these broader systems.
 It is an equitable refuge, surrounded by inescapable forces of labor exploitation.

 A broader goal might be economic justice (Hahnel, 2005), where programming languages are tools of liberation, creativity, and community, and a source of empowerment for learners to demand and make change.